 The tour ends at the main bus rank in the village where you’ll settle down at a local restaurant and enjoy “Shisa Nyama” (a traditional Swazi barbeque).

-This tour departs daily from Lidwala Backpacker Lodge.
-You’ll take public transport to Lobamba then will walk, guided, to the museum, royal residence, village and bus rank before taking public transport back to Lidwala Lodge.
+This tour departs daily from Lidwala Backpacker Lodge and/or Malandelas Farm.
+You’ll take public transport to Lobamba then will walk, guided, to the museum, royal residence, village, and bus rank before taking public transport back to Lidwala Lodge.

 INCLUDED IN FEE

 - Entry to Museum